-Students who cannot be present for a mealtime in the Dining Room (e.g. sports game) have lunch bag availability.
-You need to contact the Dining Room at least 24 hours in advance and the Dining Room will prepare a take-out meal for you.
+Students who cannot be present for a mealtime in the Dining Room (e.g. sports game, clinical practicum, scheduled flight) have lunch bag availability.
+Students need to contact the Dining Room at least 24 hours in advance and the Dining Room will prepare a take-out meal.